TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

-_ISSUE_ data/paramgen/model_smol_uh.yaml.jinja2 has some body-centered mesh-specific information in its bcdict.

 _FEATURE_ add metadata text to model plots a text box consisting of strings using a template, which is rendered using the info dictionary itself.